Stearnzy/viewing_party_gcp/README.md

 This copied repo catalogs my attempt to deploy this application on the Google Cloud Platform's App Engine.
 This process is mostly following (this tutorial)[https://www.tastyvar.com/rails-appengine].

 ### Struggles
+  * Travis CI
-I struggled a bit with authorizing Travis CI CLI tool during this step:
+    * I struggled a bit with authorizing Travis CI CLI tool during this step:
 ```
 In order to safely upload these credentials to GitHub and Travis CI, we need to encrypt them using the Travis CI Command Line Client.